gweintraub/gweintraub.github.io/_posts/2015-11-30-TWOW-proposal.md

 ---
 layout: post
-title: The Winds of WinterBot\: Because Someone Has To Write It
+title: The Winds of WinterBot
 image:
 description:
 ---